-Are you able to explain the difference between talent acquisition and recruitment?
-Perhaps it all seems clear cut to you, but many people still lump them together as though they are interchangeable.
+Can you explain the difference between talent acquisition and recruitment?
+Perhaps it all seems clear-cut to you, but many people still lump them together as though they're interchangeable.

 Bersin by Deloitte defines TA as “a strategic approach to identifying, attracting, and onboarding talent to efficiently and effectively meet dynamic business needs.”
 Recruitment is defined by the group as “the tactical component of attracting and identifying job candidates.”
 The difference comes down to connecting talent pipelines to business needs versus just addressing a momentary need.

-This model takes a long-term view, identifies future business needs and builds talent pools for that future.
-It is a component of talent management and includes other strategic elements.
-Each has their own subset of elements and activities as shown in the diagram above.
+This model takes a long-term view, identifies future business needs, and builds talent pools for that future.
+It's a component of talent management and includes other strategic elements.
+Each has its own subset of elements and activities as shown in the diagram above.

 When done right and aligned to business strategy, this model leads to improved performance, growth and competitive advantage.
 It looks at the big picture.

 Recruitment is a subset of talent acquisition that involves finding and hiring.
-It is often the knee-jerk response to a resignation or newly created role with a rigid set of skills and competencies to meet.
-While some organizations have in-house capability and rely on job boards and active incoming applicants, many tend to rely on contingency search firms to meet their needs.
-This results in organizations failing to reach passive candidates, leading to inconsistent Quality of Hire and an ever-rising time-to-fill.
+It's often the knee-jerk response to a resignation or newly created role with a rigid set of skills and competencies to meet.
+Some organizations have in-house capability and rely on job boards and active incoming applicants, but many rely on contingency search firms to meet their needs.
+This results in organizations failing to reach passive candidates, leading to inconsistent quality of hire and an ever-rising time-to-fill.